uasal/acronyms/README.md

 - Use the format `- label -> ABBREVIATION -> long-form of the term` for adding new acronyms.

 ## Edit Notes & Information:
+- Modified- 20250218 (YYYYMMDD)
+- Notes: Combined other acronym listings to this file and added some missing acronyms.
+- Modified- 20250218 (YYYYMMDD)
+- Notes: ESD updated links in header to new repo
 - Modified- 20250707 (YYYYMMDD)
 - Notes: Added acronyms listed in issue #16
-- Modified- 20250218 (YYYYMMDD)
-- Notes: ESD updated links in header to new repo

 ---------------------------------